Keyboard shortcuts

 Blog posts

 Each blog post lives in its own directory under blog/.
-The directory name becomes the slug.

 hello-world/index.md